tier4/driving_log_replayer/docs/use_case/localization.en.md

 ### Convergence Error

 The convergence evaluation output is marked as `Error` when conditions for `Convergence Normal` are not met.

+### NDT Availability Normal

+Information related to the monitored topic is extracted from `/diagnostics_agg` which Component State Monitor outputs.
+If the most recent information NOT Timeout nor NotReceived, it is considered as pass.

+### NDT Availability Error

+The NDT availability evaluation output is marked as `Error` when conditions for `NDT Availability Normal` are not met.

 ## Topic name and data type used by evaluation node